 I nodded at his clipboard.
 “Can I help you with anything?”

-“What, er thanks just drinks and snacks,” said clipboard man.
+“What, er... thanks just drinks and snacks,” said clipboard man.
 “We are a film crew.
 We’re making a new TV series set in Nerja.
 I’m the assistant director and this is my schedule for the day.
 She is so cute.”

 “Thanks, what’s the film?”
 I said.